-In its first months on the Red Planet, NASA's Mars Science Laboratory has been using its 17 cameras to record amazing scenery and its early operations.
+In its first year on the Red Planet, NASA's Mars Science Laboratory has used its 17 cameras to record amazing scenery and its scientific operations.

-Now that it's safely on the Red Planet's surface, NASA's Mars Science Laboratory — a.k.a.
-Curiosity — will spend at least a full Martian year (98 weeks) studying the windblown deposits on the floor of Gale crater and the 3-mile-high stack of layered sediment not far away that could hold important clues to the planet's early history.
+It's been a full (Earth) year since NASA's Mars Science Laboratory — a.k.a.
+Curiosity — landed safely on the Red Planet's surface.
+The sophisticated rover's objective is to spend at least a full Martian year (98 weeks) studying the windblown deposits on the floor of Gale crater and the 3-mile-high stack of layered sediment not far away that could hold important clues to the planet's early history.

-By the end of 2012, five months into its mission, Curiosity had traveled nearly a half mile (several hundred meters), moving toward an intriguing exposure of bedrock called "Glenelg."
+Curiosity spent much of that year relatively close to its touchdown site, which was renamed "Bradbury Landing" to honor the late, great science-fiction author Ray Bradbury.
+By the end of 2012, five months into its mission, the rover had traveled less than a half mile (several hundred meters), moving carefully toward intriguing exposures of bedrock dubbed Glenelg and Yellowknife Bay.
 These early sorties provided the mission's scientists and engineers with a variety of surface materials to fully check out the craft's robotic arm, drill, and instruments.

 As the views below show, the terrain inside Gale crater is a fascinating mix of the alien and the familiar.